Skip to content

 • Beautiful, intuitive UI with low friction for non-technical users

-• Strong template library and community resources
+• Strong brand recognition and extensive template library

 • Real-time collaboration with comments and mentions

-• Good free tier for individual users
+• Good free tier for individual personal use

 • No video-to-documentation conversion capability